benjamin2365/ADISON_VR/README.md

 Usage
 -----

-The main application file is `app-files/index.html`.
+The main application file is `ADISON TYPE C/index.html`.
 Many browsers have issues when using `file://` URLs.
 Therefore, to properly view the application it is necessary to use a web server.